MayurSolanki/nest-observability/README.md

 ## Installation and Setup
 #### 1. Prometheus Server
 - Create a `prometheus-config.yml` file and copy the following configration.
-Don't forget to replace `<NDOEJS_SERVER_ADDRESS>` with actual value.
+Don't forget to replace `<NDOEJS_SERVER_ADDRESS>` with actual value and Port.
 ```yml
 global:
   scrape_interval: 4s